bparanj/crystal/electronics/design/discrete-passive-circuit.md

 Passive components cannot [--generate--], amplify, or increase the energy in a system.
 They can only store, dissipate, or transfer energy that is already present in the circuit.

-The key points about energy in passive circuits are:

 Energy is neither created nor destroyed, only converted from one form to another.
 Passive components can transfer energy between different parts of the circuit or between different forms (e.g., electrical to heat).
 Components like capacitors and inductors can temporarily store energy and release it later.
 Resistors convert electrical energy into heat energy, effectively dissipating it from the circuit.

 Passive components and circuits do not introduce new energy into a system.
 They can only manipulate, store, transfer, or dissipate the energy already present in the circuit.
-Here's a more precise way to describe what passive components do:

 Capacitors store energy in electric fields, inductors in magnetic fields.
 Resistors convert electrical energy into heat.